 Please send your MS as a .doc or .docx file.
 I use Word and track changes to make the edits.
 Also, your MS needs to be in the traditional MS format: Times New Roman, Size 12; double spaced.

 Is there any category or genre you won't edit?

 In terms of genre, I'll pretty much read anything.
 However, I don't particularly care for erotica and would likely be hesitant to edit one.
-I'm also pretty open in terms of content, but books that heavily feature rape, torture, animal cruelty/death and/or violence to children would be better suited with another editor.
+I'm also pretty open in terms of content, but books that heavily feature SA, torture, animal cruelty/death and/or violence to children would be better suited with another editor.
 If there's something specific you're concerned about, just ask! :)